-Voter turnout in region X has been decreasing, in contrast to the rest of the country.
+Voter turnout in New England has been decreasing, in contrast to the rest of the country.

-Non-profit organization Y faces a funding gap that means some of its programs will have to be cut.
+A non-profit organization faces a funding gap that means some of its programs will have to be cut.

 Theoretical research problems

-Theoretical research focuses on expanding knowledge and understanding rather than directly contributing to change.
-You can identify a research problem by reading recent research, theory and debates on your topic to find a gap in what is currently known about it.
+If you are doing theoretical research, you can identify a research problem by reading existing research, theory, and debates on your topic to find a gap in what is currently known about it.
 You might look for:

 - A phenomenon or context that has not been closely studied